-Due to technical reasons, all models in this series have a minimum internal resistance that requires to provide a specific minimum input voltage $(U{MIN})$ in order for the load to be able to draw its rated current $(I{MAX})$ .
+Due to technical reasons, all models in this series have a minimum internal resistance that requires to provide a specific minimum input voltage (U{MIN}) in order for the device to be able to sink its rated current (I{MAX}).

-This minimum input voltage varies from model to model and is stated in the technical specifications.
-See 1.8.3.

-If less voltage than $U{\min}$ is supplied, the load proportionally draws less current, which can be calculated easily.
+This minimum input voltage varies from model to model and can easily be determined.
+If less voltage than U{MIN} is supplied, the load proportionally draws less current, which can be calculated easily.